davidheart24/CakePHP-3.8-With-Docker/README.md

 ## How to build
-* Build docker containers and start a CakePHP project
+Build docker containers and start a CakePHP project<br>

 Clone this repo<br>
 `$ git clone https://github.com/davidheart24/CakePHP-3.8-With-Docker.git`